ryan-buttery/arabidopsis-spore-counting/README.md

 # arabidopsis-spore-counting
 Contains R scripts that aid in the statistical analysis of Hpa spore counts in arabidopsis
 #READ THIS PLEASE (or don't..
 I'm not an oppressor)
+© Ryan Buttery 2016.
 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/.